-We believe that all children have a right to attend school and learn in a safe environment.
+At Mullion Primary School we believe that all children have a right to attend school and learn in a safe environment.
 Children should be free from harm by adults in the school and other children.
 All behaviour takes place on a spectrum.
 Understanding where a child's behaviour falls on a spectrum is essential to being able to respond appropriately to it.
 In this policy we recognise the importance of distinguishing between problematic and abusive.